SlicerMorph/S_2019/Lab01_Reproducible_research/README.md

 ```

 ## Edit *Readme* and push it online
 1. Open the Readme file.
-You can do it with any text editor you like or in Rstudio.
+You can do it with any text editor you like or directly edit in Rstudio.

 2. Type a descriptive paragraph about your project.
 Or just an emoji, like :pig:.

 3. Save your Readme file and close it

+4. Switch to the git Tab of Rstudio on the right handside

+5. See that the status of your Readme.MD is now shown as `modified`, click on the little checkbox to indicate git that you want to stage these changes.

+6. Click the commit button and enter a description your changes (for you to remember when looking at the commit history)

+7. Now you are ready to `push` this to the remote repository on the github (you will have to enter your username and password)

+(You can also accomplish the same steps using the terminal window, or the git command line syntax)

 4. Go to the terminal in Rstudio and type in the terminal
 ```